 While all panel members agreed that the use of data is key for the future of our health systems, it is important to not lose sight of the human lens while making technological advances.
 Rachel Frizberg, APAC Area Lead, Roche, added that; “now is really the time for us to reimagine our healthcare systems together.
 By bringing this human lens alongside a digitally led approach, that has this potential to transform the lives of millions of people across the whole world and deliver the best possible care for patients.”

-Join our next episode in the ‘Building Resilient Health Systems’ webinar series, where we will continue this discussion with our experts, focusing on Health Passports.
+Join our next episode in the ‘Building Resilient Health Systems’ webinar series, where we will continue this discussion with our experts, focusing on data-driven solutions for a post-COVID world.
 Get involved in this discussion by using #FPHresilient on Twitter.

 Register here: https://live.futureproofinghealthcare.com/